kamilkisiela/apollo-angular/docs/source/features/multiple-clients.md

 Now you have the default client and one called `extra`.

-> Important thing to know is if you want to define a default client, simply use do not use any `name` argument or set it to `default`.
+> Important thing to know is if you want to define a default client, simply do not use any `name` argument or set it to `default`.

 The other way is to use helper methods.